 Pioneer Woman’s Beans and Cornbread is a favorite comfort food meal.
 Homemade cornbread is smothered with homemade beans and topped with a delicious array of fixings.

 It’s true!
 Beans and cornbread go together like peanut butter and jelly.
 They’re so good when served together.
 This recipe from the Pioneer Woman (Ree Drummond) comes from her first book: The Pioneer Woman Cooks.
-I love that she included this one in her book because beans and cornbread are exactly what I imagine her family eating on her ranch in Oklahoma!
+I love that she included this one in her book because this is exactly what I imagine her family eating on her ranch in Oklahoma!

 The majority of the recipes in The Pioneer Woman Cooks cookbook are easy-to-make, pure comfort food- perfect for filling the tummies of hard working ranchers.
 I let my son choose the recipe he’d like me to make and share from this book.
 He chose Beans and Cornbread!